Dr. Gary Tanchak, D.C.

 Can You Use a Massage Gun on Your Face?
 What Physiotherapists Say

-In this article, we discuss the important do’s and don’ts of facial massage, and explore the exciting new TheraFace PRO device.
+In this article, we discuss the important dos and don’ts of facial massage and explore the exciting new TheraFace PRO device.

-Keep reading for all the important information.
+Keep reading for all the essential information.

 checkmark review